secwexen/aapp-mart/README.md

 - Check out [Issues](https://github.com/secwexen/aapp-mart/issues) for tasks and ideas.
 - Join [Discussions](https://github.com/secwexen/aapp-mart/discussions) to share feedback and proposals.
-- **Found AAPP-MART repository useful?
-Give us a star and help grow the community!**
+- **If you find this project valuable, consider giving it a star.**
 - Contribute code, documentation, or testing — see [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## Security